vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 });
 {% endhighlight %}

 We stubbed `fetch` to return an arbitrary response and passed as an argument to `fetchTodos`.
-That can be implemented with a ES6 default parameter.
+That can be implemented as a default parameter.

 {% highlight javascript %}
 // lib/api.client.js